Sibt-e-Jaafar Zaidi

+Early life and education

+Sibt‑e‑Jaafar Zaidi was born on 7 March 1957 in Karachi, Sindh, Pakistan.
+He received his early education from a government school in Liaquatabad before pursuing higher studies in arts and social sciences.

+Career

+Besides his role as a college principal and professor, Sibt‑e‑Jaafar Zaidi was reportedly qualified for civil service examinations, including the CSS (Central Superior Services) — a competitive professional qualification in Pakistan — although he chose to dedicate his life to education and community work.

 He started seven colleges in interior Sindh, each costing around Rs 6 million.
 He had set up educational centers.
 Apart from looking after educational wings of around five welfare organizations, he oversaw numerous charity organizations and orphanages.
 He received an Honorary award from Harvard University.
 He ran a school in Tando Adam where Muslim and Hindus studied for free.
 He was a poet, an intellectual, a principal in a college.
 He was shot down when he was returning from his college on his bike.

 Born and raised in Shia Muslim family, Sibte Jaffer got the early attachment with Ahl al-Bayt.
 Sibte Jaffer chose to write poetry for Ahl al-Bayt, through this Zaidi started getting momentum among masses, he used to recite Eulogies which was written by himself in different Majalis organized by different people at different locations mostly in Karachi, Pakistan.
 His skilled poetry and unique recitation style gave him the Title of "Sha'ir-e-Ahle Bait" (Poet of Ahle Bait).